berops/claudie/docs/creating-claudie-backup/creating-claudie-backup.md

 kubectl get inputmanifests -A
 ```

-Now you can make any new changes to your inputmanifests on the new management cluster and the state will be reused.
+Now you can make any new changes to your inputmanifests on the new management cluster and the state will be re-used.

+!!! note "The secrets for the clusters, namely kubeconfig and cluster-metadata, are re-created after the workflow with the changes has finished."

 !!! note "Alternatively you may also use any GUI clients for MongoDB and Minio for more straightforward backup of the state.
 All you need to backup is the bucket `claudie-tf-state-files` in MinIO and the collection `inputManifests` from MongoDB"